legendsayantan/MsRewards/PRIVACY.md

 **For Rooted Devices -**
 Use it on your own risk.
 Other apps with root permissions may be able to access your accounts.

-### You must agree with this entire statement in order to use this software.
+### Using this software implies that you agree with this entire statement.